 This is where dehumidifiers come into play.
 Humidity is a measurement of how much water vapor is in the air, the higher the number the more moisture.
 Typically most homeowners are comfortable with humidity levels between thirty to fifty percent.
 If your home is above these levels then you may feel like the air is thick, or even damp.
 You may notice water forming condensation on the inside of your windows, or in some cases you may even begin to see mold beginning to grow on your walls or curtains.
 All of these are signs that the humidity in your home is too high.

 Running a dehumidifier in your home will work to shrink that humidity down to a more reasonable level.
 But, how effective are these dehumidifiers?
 Should you bother purchasing one?
 Will you notice a difference?
 In this article we are going to take a look at just how effective dehumidifiers will be.
-If you are interested in the benefits of dehumidifiers please click here to be taken to an earlier published article.
+If you are interested in the benefits, then check out our earlier article on benefits of dehumidifiers.

 There isn’t a simple answer here folks.
 Unfortunately, there are a lot of variables that can affect your dehumidifiers.
 First, let’s take a look at the appliance itself.

 The other factor when choosing a dehumidifier is the overall quality of the product.
 There are numerous makes and models out there today and it can be difficult to tell which ones are good and which ones just don’t hold up.
 My recommendation here is to stick with the brand names that you recognize.
 For example, the brand name Frigidaire we all know about.
 Chances are you have a Frigidaire appliance in your home today.
 They make quality products.
-They also make dehumidifiers.
-(Here are a few of their products.)
+They also make dehumidifiers (check out one of our reviews).

 Ok, so now that we’ve discussed the physical product let’s look at the environmental impacts to dehumidifier effectiveness.
 This may be a given, but the hotter it is outside the harder your dehumidifier will have to work.
 You have to remember that a dehumidifier is essentially a little air conditioner.
 While it doesn’t provide cold air into your home it does extract the humidity just like an air conditioner does.
 Have you ever noticed that your air conditioners have a drainage pipe in your basement?
 That water that is draining is the removed humidity.
 Just like with your air conditioner, the hotter it is outside the harder your dehumidifier will have to work.